-These harbour regulations and the safety directives issued by Port of Helsinki Ltd (Port of Helsinki) apply within the territory and harbour area of the Port of Helsinki.
-The harbour area of the Port of Helsinki is marked on the attached maps.
+These harbour regulations and the safety regulations and instructions issued by Port of Helsinki Ltd (Port of Helsinki) apply within the territory and harbour area of the Port of Helsinki.
+The harbour and water areas of the Port of Helsinki are marked on the attached maps.

 Notices to the Port of Helsinki